MultiverseLearningProducts/swe/src/mod2/wk2/day1.md

 > You will need to know `getElementByld; getElementsByTagName; getElementsByClassName; document.forms` for the exam.

-You will also need to know how to change the value of an element.
+You will also need to know how to change the value of an element or element attribute.
+> To change the value of an HTML attribute use element`.setAttribute()` e.g. `button.setAttribute("class", "visible")`;
-> To change the value of a form field use `document.getElementById("someFormField").value=newValue`
+> To change the value of a form field use `.value` e.g. `document.getElementById("someFormField").value=newValue`
-> To change the value of any other type of element use `document.getElementById("p1").innerHTML = "New text!"`
+> To change the value of any other type of element use `.innerHTML` e.g. `document.getElementById("p1").innerHTML = "New text!"`

-> In your browser console, type `window.location.href`.
-This will retrieve the URL of the web page.
+> To retrieve the URL of a web page, type `window.location.href` (note this can be simplified to `location.href`).

 #### Try these exam questions